simeononsecurity/simeononsecurity.ch/content/articles/how-to-form-your-own-personal-threat-model-safeguard-online-security/index.en.md

 ## Step 2: Evaluate Potential Threat Actors

-To **form your own Personal Threat Model**, it's crucial to **evaluate the potential threat actors** who may target your assets.
+To **form your own Personal Threat Model**, you need to **evaluate the potential threat actors** who may target your assets.
 Understanding these threat actors can help you identify their motivations and tactics, allowing you to implement appropriate security measures.
 Here are some common threat actors to consider:

 - **Hackers**: These individuals possess advanced technical skills and exploit vulnerabilities in systems and networks.
 They may attempt to gain unauthorized access to your digital assets, such as email accounts or social media profiles, with the intent to steal sensitive information or cause disruption.